polar-app/polar-app/packages-isolated/website/content/docs/bugs-feature-requests-help.md

 ## Reach out through Intercom

 The fastest way to reach us is in-app through Intercom.
+Please note, some ad blockers block Intercom from working properly.
+If you hit the Intercom button and nothing happens, turn off your ad blocker and it'll work fine.

 ## Reaching out on Discord